wlonk/arcadia/arcadia.md

 The PCs are showing you at every moment what they most fear losing or happening.
 Use that.
 Push at them.
 Make their world unstable, pulling apart at the seams.
 There is no stable _status quo_ in Regency World!

-> #### TODO
->
-> Need to put my designer-thumb more on the Devil's side of the scales in
-> conflicts, to make it more true that you need to outburst.
-Also, perhaps,
-> mechanize risks to self-conception?
->
-> Also, of course, reputations need to be by-association: the actions of your
-> family and the friends you keep can influence your reputation.
-No, it's not
-> fair.
-Yes, it's the point.

 Now, the fairy offers absolution, victory, revenge, power.
 But it is a cat playing with mice, a child playing with dolls.
 It has no real conception of